More on Muscle Relaxants

-This review examines the efficacy, side effects, and safety of three commonly prescribed skeletal muscle relaxants metaxalone (Skelaxin), cyclobenzaprine (Flexril), and carisoprodol (Soma).
+This review investigates the efficacy, side effects, and safety of three commonly prescribed skeletal muscle relaxants metaxalone (Skelaxin), cyclobenzaprine (Flexeril), and carisoprodol (Soma).

 Brief history

 • Metaxalone was approved by FDA on August 13, 1962.
-This medication is manufactured by by King Pharmaceuticals under the brand name Skelaxin.
-Skelaxin is indicated as an adjunct to rest, physical therapy, and other measures for the relief of discomforts associated with acute, painful musculoskeletal conditions.
+This medication is manufactured by King Pharmaceuticals under the brand name Skelaxin.

 FDA approved indications and uses